 In the Why does this keep getting more expensive? department: the Congressional Budget Office (CBO) updated their study of water infrastructure spending trends in Public Spending on Transportation and Water Infrastructure, 1956 to 2017

-After reading this, it’s hard to see any future in the short-term where the burden on rate payers doesn’t increase if we continue to advance public health and environmental protection.
+After reading this, it’s hard to see any future in the short term where the burden on rate payers doesn’t increase if we continue to advance public health and environmental protection.
 To see our take on some of the past data, visit this previous post.
-We will be update our analysis with the new data and will share it in the future.
+We will be updating our analysis with the new data and will share it in the future.

 In the Is affordability enough of a problem that water lenders should worry about getting paid back? arena: S&P Global just released a fascinating analysis of expenditures for water across the country from over 1,000 utilities in Affordable For Now: Water And Sewer Rates At U.S. Municipal Utilities.